Azure/apiops/docs/apiops/8-contributing/1-contribution-guide.md

 nav_order: 1
 ---

-If you'd like to contribute to this workshop, please read the following guidelines.
+If you'd like to contribute to this guide, please read the following guidelines.
 Contributors are more than welcome to share your learnings with others from a centralized location.

 # What Can I Do?